jcmcnch/MGPrimerEval/README.md

 ## 0. Quickstart and Reproducibility

 The following instructions assume you are using a linux system and have `git` installed.
+You should also email me at mcnichol at alum dot mit dot edu to get the `uclust` binary (which cannot be distributed freely on github).

 1. First, clone the repo and `cd` into the directory: